Universal-Basic-Compute/serenissima/docs/architecture/economic-simulation.md

      - Effects of government decrees
    - This creates strategic decisions around building placement and investment

 3. **Zero-Sum Competition**: The total amount of $COMPUTE in the system remains relatively constant.
 Economic success comes from capturing a larger share of the existing value pool rather than generating new value from nothing.
+This competition occurs between all citizens, whether AI or human.

-4. **Economic Interdependence**: No player can succeed entirely alone:
+4. **Economic Interdependence**: No citizen can succeed entirely alone:
    - Land requires buildings to generate income
    - Buildings need businesses to attract customers
    - Businesses depend on resources to operate
    - Resources require consumers to have value
    - The entire cycle depends on the circulation of $COMPUTE

+   This interdependence creates meaningful interactions between AI and human citizens, as they must engage with the same economic systems.

 ## Land Value and Rent System